-If you're after a structured role at a leading employer, with chances for rapid career progression, then a marketing graduate scheme is worth consideration
+If you're after a structured role in the marketing department of a leading employer, with chances for rapid career progression, then consider what a marketing graduate scheme can offer

-A top graduate scheme can provide the training and support you require to develop your skills, take responsibility for your decisions, come up with new and innovative ideas, and learn from others.
+A graduate scheme can provide you with the high-level training and support needed to develop your skills, while encouraging you to take responsibility for your decisions, come up with new and innovative ideas, and learn from your leaders and peers.

-Specific marketing programmes will give you an insight into the marketing functions of a business and how they fit in with the overall company vision.
+By opting to join a specific marketing programme, this will give you an insight into the marketing functions of a business and how this fits in with the overall company vision.

 The media industry

-If you harbour ambitions to work in media, there are plenty of options - whether you have a specific marketing degree or not.
+If you harbour ambitions to work in the media sector, there are plenty of options - whether you have a marketing degree or not.

-'You don't need to have a particular background or degree subject to apply for our programmes, as we attract and recruit from a wide range of backgrounds,' says Amandeep Jaspal, senior consultant for the Starting Out team at Sky.
+'You don't need to have a particular background or degree subject to apply for our programmes, as we attract and recruit from a range of backgrounds,' says Camilla McBride, early careers manager at Sky.

-Despite not needing a marketing qualification to join Sky's Academy, you'll still need to be creative and analytical with a commercial focus to get onto the two-year marketing programme.
+Despite not needing a marketing qualification, you'll still need to be creative and analytical with a commercial focus to get onto the Sky marketing graduate scheme.
 This is in addition to enthusiasm and carrying out plenty of background research.

 If you get through the selection process, you'll be employed by the media company on a permanent basis.
-In the graduate marketing role, which is based in Osterley, West London, you'll get to work on a number of projects from beginning to end.
+In the graduate marketing role, which is based in Osterley, West London, and runs for two years, you'll get to work on a number of projects from beginning to end.
 This involves telling people about the vast Sky content on offer using a range of mediums, from TV adverts to billboards.

 Through the different job rotations - by working in a brand team, linking with creative industries, being part of a proposition, planning or strategic team, and working within a commercial team - you'll get a good understanding of how the different marketing teams operate within Sky.

-Applications for entry onto Sky's 2018 graduate programmes will be open from September 2017.
-To find out more, visit the Graduate Opportunities section of the website and look out for university events where the company is a regular attendee.
+Applications for entry onto Sky's 2018 graduate programmes were accepted from September 2017, but have now closed.
+To find out more about the next intake, visit the Graduate opportunities section of the Sky website and look out for university events.
 Candidates are actively encouraged to meet the team before submitting their final application.

-To be eligible for Virgin Media's two-year commercial marketing programme based in Hammersmith, you'll need to achieve a 2:1 in any subject, with a marketing- or business-based degree preferred.
+To be eligible for Virgin Media's two-year commercial marketing scheme based in Hammersmith, you'll need to achieve a 2:1 in any subject, with a marketing or business-related degree preferred.
 The starting salary is £29,000, with a £2,000 welcome bonus.

-Applications for 2017 entry are now closed.
-However, you can still explore the scheme in greater depth on Virgin Media's commercial marketing graduate scheme page.
+Applications are no longer being accepted for 2018 entry, but you can still explore the programme in greater depth on Virgin Media's commercial marketing graduate scheme page.
 You can also ask any questions via their social media channels.

 Mobile and internet

-Leading mobile network operator and internet service provider EE runs a commercial marketing programme.
-Like many programmes, this lasts for two years and consists of four rotations and an induction.
+Leading mobile network operator and internet service provider EE runs a marketing scheme lasting two years and consisting of four rotations and an induction.

-The latter provides an overview of the different departments that make up the business, while you'll also get to work in a retail store, at a contact centre and with the digital team.
-After presenting on the small project you've undertaken, you'll begin the commercial marketing induction.
+The latter provides an overview of the wider BT Group and how EE fits into this.
+You'll also learn about the different departments that make up the business, before being given the opportunity to work in a retail store, at a contact centre and with the digital team.
+After presenting on the small project you've undertaken, you'll spend the next few weeks taking part in the focused marketing induction.

-The first rotation of the main programme has you working in a supporting role, with responsibility for part of a project or the delivery of a low-risk project.
-You'll then be ready for more complex projects and have a better idea of what role you want to do as you pick up bigger projects.
-The final stage is am operational role in anything from retail and brand marketing to home broadband and added value products.
+The first rotation of the main programme has you working in a supporting role, with responsibility for the delivery of a low-risk project.
+You'll then be ready for more complex tasks and have a better idea of what role you want to do.
+The final stage is an operational role where you'll be looking to take your career on to the next level.

-Candidates can have studied any degree subject, but you'll need a 2:1 plus strong analytical, numerical and presentation skills.
+Candidates can have any degree, but you'll need a 2:1 plus strong analytical, numerical and presentation skills.
 As well as a starting salary of £28,000, there's also a joining bonus of £1,500.

-Applications for 2017 are now closed but keep checking the EE commercial marketing scheme page for further details.
-Those who've already graduated can search their current vacancies.
+The 2018 application process has not begun yet, so keep checking the EE marketing scheme page for further details.
+You can also search their current vacancies.

 Hospitality and events

-If you want to work for a major restaurant and pub company that manages a number of well-known brands, Mitchells & Butlers runs a two-year marketing-specific graduate scheme.
+If you want to work for a major restaurant and pub company that manages a number of well-known brands, Mitchells & Butlers runs a 12-month marketing graduate scheme starting in September/October 2018.

-As one of the biggest industry players, with brands such as Harvester, Toby Carvery and O'Neill's, Mitchells & Butlers gives graduates a rounded understanding of marketing, as you study towards your Chartered Institute of Marketing (CIM) qualifications.
-See marketing courses for examples of what's available from the industry's professional body.
+As one of the biggest industry players, with brands such as Harvester, Toby Carvery and O'Neill's, Mitchells & Butlers' flexible programme gives graduates a rounded understanding of marketing.

-To be in with a shout for the job, you should be expecting a 2:1 degree or above.
-Applications for the 2018 intake will be accepted from September 2017.
-You can then apply through the graduate marketing page on Mbcareersandjobs.com.
+To be in with a chance for the job, which offers a £27,500 starting salary plus perks such as a company car, you should have three A-levels at A-B-B and be expecting a 2:1 degree or above.
+The closing date for applications is 12 January 2018.
+You can apply through the graduate marketing page at Mbcareersandjobs.com.

 Marketing programmes in other sectors

-- Finance - The two-year sales and marketing graduate programme within audit, tax and advisory services firm KPMG's central services function gives you the opportunity to study towards a CIM qualification.
+- Finance - The two-year KPMG sales and marketing graduate programme within the audit, tax and advisory services firm's central services function in London gives you the opportunity to study towards a Chartered Institute of Marketing (CIM) qualification.

-- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat) Unilever (Dove, Flora, Comfort, Lynx), Associated British Foods (Jordan's, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness) all have marketing programmes for graduates.
+- Consumer goods manufacturing - Nestlé (Shredded Wheat, Nescafé, Kit Kat) Unilever (Dove, Flora, Comfort, Lynx), Procter & Gamble (Ariel, Fairy, Gillette, Oral-B), Associated British Foods (Jordan's, Twinings, Kingsmill, Patak's) and Diageo (Smirnoff, Baileys, Guinness) all have marketing programmes for graduates.